waterlinked/docs/docs/modem-m16/modem-m16-quickstart.md

 Begin sending data using either the GUI or the serial protocol; the modems will relay up to 2 bytes each ~1.6 seconds.

+!!!
+Note
+To do configuration changes using the protocol, the letters needs to be sent with almost exactly 1 second between each letter.
+In any other circumstances the letters will be interpreted as a packege to be transmitted.

 ---

 ## Make your own interface that suits your needs